-I try to maintain my religion while living in a city with a minority of Muslim, most of which aren’t even practicing.
-The haram over here or in general is so easy, but halal way of things is so tough.
+I try to maintain my religion while living in a city with a minority of Muslims, most of which aren’t even practicing.
+The haram over here or in general is so easy, but the halal way of things is so tough.
 I don't want to keep committing sin of masturbating.

 I want to live a proper Islamic life.
 Allhumdulillah I pray 5 times a day with nafl and I try to perfect my religion because when someone else comes into my life she will have a pious husband with her.
 But I don’t know how long I can wait and control myself.
 Please guide me.